Ke'Bryan Hayes Player Props: Pirates vs. Mariners

 Ke'Bryan Hayes At The Plate

-- Hayes is hitting .231 with 12 doubles, three triples, two home runs and 15 walks.
+- Hayes has 12 doubles, three triples, two home runs and 15 walks while batting .226.

-- He has homered in two of 47 games played this year, and in 1% of his plate appearances.
+- He has hit a long ball in two of 48 games played this year, and in 1% of his plate appearances.

-- Hayes has had at least one RBI in 21.3% of his games this season (10 of 47), with more than one RBI four times (8.5%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 10 games this season (20.8%), Hayes has picked up an RBI, and in four of those games (8.3%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.